 It is a very rewarding life and career, albeit at times exhausting, and it is a distinct privilege to roll with the brilliant and amazing creative souls in my extended film/TV/music universe.
 I am grateful for one and all.

-The embarrassment of good fortune continues with the three perfect children I have helped raise (the younger two being the fruit of my own loins), the product of a tumultuous 14 year relationship that has since ended, over now for a year.
+The embarrassment of good fortune continues with the three perfect children I have helped raise (the younger two being the fruit of my own loins), the product of a tumultuous 14 year relationship that has since ended, over now for a year and a half.

 Although never married, the arrangement is akin to a very amicable divorce, where the children live most of the time with their very loving, hugely capable mother.
 And hang out with their not strict enough, big old softy of a Dad on alternate weekends and the occasional holiday/vacation.
 (The oldest, who was 6 years old when all that started, is in college now!)